Top 5 criteria to look for when choosing a Customer Data Platform (CDP)

 There are numerous turnkey or customizable offerings available, and it is also always possible to build your own.

 Here are some of the top five factors to consider when evaluating your options:

 1. Breadth of pre-built data connectors for ingesting data

 The primary purpose of a CDP is to collect and unify customer data from as many different touchpoints (i.e., data sources) as possible.
 The ease with which you can connect to and pull data from these internal (ERP, CRM, PoS, Customer Loyalty/Support, and other martech tools) and external (social media, public information, third-party tools such as marketing automation ones, etc.) data sources will play a significant role in how fast you’re able to build out holistic and robust customer profiles.

-It’s also crucial that the chosen CDP provides you with the flexibility to create custom connectors to so that are no limitations on the types and sources of data that you can integrate.
+It’s also crucial that the chosen CDP allows you to create custom connectors so that are no limitations on the types and sources of data that you can integrate.

 This ability to create custom connectors will allow you to use existing internal and external data sources to enrich customer profiles by unlocking current customer data already in your systems: loyalty programs, customer support systems, billing, and more.

 2. Can be easily managed and maintained by your marketing organization with very little reliance on IT

 Once the initial data connections have been configured and tested, the rest of the configuration effort should be something that marketers can perform on their own.
 It allows them to configure the solution to meet their specific needs while reducing the time and costs associated with the deployment of a new application.